sshirokov/is-dead/docs/will.md

-# Last Will And testament
+# Last Will And Testament
 ## Yaroslav Shirokov

 I, Yaroslav Shirokov, of San Francisco, California, remove my former Wills and Codicils and declare this to be my Last Will and Testament.